mweagle/Sparta/content/docs/eventsources/cloudwatchlogs.md

 # Sparta Integration

-With `echoCloudWatchLogsEvent()` implemented, the next step is to integrate the **Go** function with Sparta.
+With `echoCloudWatchLogsEvent()` implemented, the next step is to integrate the **go** function with Sparta.
 This is done by the `appendCloudWatchLogsLambda` in the SpartaApplication [application.go](https://github.com/mweagle/SpartaApplication/blob/master/application.go) source.

 Our lambda function only needs logfile write privileges, and since these are enabled by default, we can use an empty `sparta.IAMRoleDefinition` value:

 {{< highlight go >}}
-func appendCloudWatchLogsLambda(api *sparta.API,
+func appendCloudWatchLogsHandler(api *sparta.API,
 	lambdaFunctions []*sparta.LambdaAWSInfo) []*sparta.LambdaAWSInfo {
-	lambdaFn := sparta.NewLambda(sparta.IAMRoleDefinition{}, echoCloudWatchLogsEvent, nil)
+	lambdaFn := sparta.HandleAWSLambda(sparta.LambdaName(echoCloudWatchLogsEvent),
+		http.HandlerFunc(echoCloudWatchLogsEvent),
+		sparta.IAMRoleDefinition{})
 {{< /highlight >}}

 The next step is to add a `CloudWatchLogsSubscriptionFilter` value that represents the [CloudWatch Lambda](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/Subscriptions.html#LambdaFunctionExample) subscription [filter information](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CreateSubscriptionFilter.html).